chandrasekhar4u/wit_client/README.md

 ## Running Application :zap:
 Run `npm start` Or `node index.js` from node command prompt in the folder `node_wit_client/`. <br/>
-if nodejs is < 6.x version then run with command `node --harmony_destructuring --use_strict index.js`.
+If nodejs is < 6.x version then run with command `node --harmony_destructuring --use_strict index.js`.

 Open the browser and give the url `http://localhost:port/botTest.html`, then we should be able to see the screen with user says and bot says text areas.